Gradual Fine-Tuning for Flow Matching Models: Discussion

 The first term of the cost expression promotes alignment with the target process $\mathbb{P}_q$, while the second term acts as a divergence regularizer that penalizes large deviations from the pretrained dynamics.
 The coefficient $\beta \in \mathbb{R}_+$ is a temperature parameter that controls the strength of this regularization.
 The GFT objective can therefore be viewed as an interpolation between two transport processes, one which guides samples to the terminal distribution \(q\) by matching the target process \(\mathbb{P}_q\), and another which maintains the pretrained dynamics by penalizing deviation from \(\mathbb{P}_{\theta_0}\).
 Balancing these costs suggests that the optimal fine-tuned model should be a weighted average of the base and target dynamics, controlled by the temperature \(\beta\).
 We now formalize this intuition in the following theorem. \begin{theorem} Let \(\mathbb{P}_{\theta_0}, \mathbb{P}_q, \text{and } \mathbb{P}_\theta\) be path measures induced by SDEs with drift terms \(v_{\theta_0}, v_q, \text{and } v_\theta\), respectively.
 Assume that these processes share the diffusion coefficient \(\sigma_t\).
 Then, for a given temperature \(\beta\), the vector field minimizing the GFT objective (\ref{eq:GFT_objective_PM}) is given by the convex combination

 Proof given in Appendix \ref{ap:min_GFT}. \end{theorem} Theorem \ref{thm:opt_GFT} states that minimizing the GFT objective (\ref{eq:GFT_objective_PM}) results in a closed-form and continuous optimal drift which is a weighted arithmetic mean of the pretrained and target vector fields.
-The weighting is directly controlled by the temperature \(\beta\), resulting in limiting behavior which recovers the pretrained and target dynamics
+The weighting is directly controlled by the temperature \(\beta\), resulting in limiting behavior which recovers the pretrained and target dynamics:

 \paragraph{Annealed Regularization.} The limiting behavior of the optimal vector field \(v_\theta^*\) provides a clear motivation for the gradual nature of our method.
-To control the tradeoff between preserving pretrained knowledge and adapting to the new target distribution, GFT uses a time-dependent temperature \(\beta_s\), where \(s\) denotes the current fine-tuning step.
+To control the tradeoff between preserving pretrained knowledge and adapting to the new target distribution, GFT uses a time-dependent cooling schedule.
 At the start of fine-tuning, a high temperature strongly penalizes deviation from the base model, keeping updates close to the pretrained drift and preventing premature collapse towards the target.
-As training progresses, the temperature \(\beta_s\) is gradually annealed toward \(0^+\), smoothly relaxing this constraint and allowing the fine-tuned drift \(v_\theta\) to asymptotically recover the target vector field \(v_q\) (\ref{eq:beta_lim}).
-This progression creates a gradual transition between the pretrained and target dynamics, improving training stability and yielding improved inference efficiency.
+As training progresses, \(\beta\) is gradually annealed toward \(0^+\), smoothly relaxing this constraint and allowing the fine-tuned drift \(v_\theta\) to asymptotically recover the target vector field \(v_q\) (\ref{eq:beta_lim}).
+This progression creates a gradual transition between the pretrained and target dynamics, improving training stability and final generation diversity.
 Similar gradual adaptation methods have previously been shown to stabilize and improve classical domain adaptation \cite{gradual_DA}, and related trust region methods have recently been considered for diffusion model fine-tuning \cite{blessing2025trust}.